XudongXie/Use-simpleJWT-with-WeChat-Mini-Program/README.md

 # Use-simpleJWT-with-WeChat-Mini-Program
 Python Django and WeChat Mini Program

-Recently, I am doing a project with Python/Django for backend to support WeChat Mini Program as front end.
+I am doing a project with Python/Django for backend to support WeChat Mini Program as front end.
 I am here to record those might be valuable to share.
 So...

 Tokens: